Over $1 Billion Won for Our clients

 What Kinds of Damages Can I Recover From a Medical Malpractice Lawsuit?

-When you file a medical malpractice lawsuit, you may be eligible to receive general, special, and/or punitive damages.
+When you file a medical malpractice claim, you may be eligible to receive general, special, and/or punitive damages.

 Who Do I Sue in A Medical Malpractice Case?

-This is an excellent question and one of the most difficult for us to answer without reviewing your case.
-Essentially, who you file suit against will depend on where and how you were hurt.
+This is an excellent question and one of the most difficult for us to answer without reviewing your situation.
+Essentially, who you file a claim against will depend on where and how you were hurt.
 For example, if you were harmed in the hospital, you might not be able to sue the institution directly.
-Instead, you would file suit against the doctor that hurt you, who was likely working as an independent contractor.
-There are, of course, exceptions to this rule, and you may be able to file suit against a hospital if you were harmed in the emergency room or by an incompetent or dangerous doctor.
+Instead, you would file a claim against the doctor that hurt you, who was likely working as an independent contractor.
+There are, of course, exceptions to this rule, and you may be able to file a claim against a hospital if you were harmed in the emergency room or by an incompetent or dangerous doctor.

 In many cases, supervisors and employers must accept responsibility for a medical professional’s behavior.
 One instance of this involves nursing errors.
 If a nurse makes a mistake with medication, you will probably have to file against the attending doctor or the facility they work for.